Australian Embassy

 The names and contact details of medical services in Japan appearing below has been compiled by the Department of Foreign Affairs and Trade (DFAT) from publicly-available information.
 DFAT does not endorse any of the medical services appearing in this list, provides no guarantees as to its accuracy and does not accept liability if you choose to engage one of these medical services.

-Medical Facilities with English-speaking staff
+Medical Facilities with English-Speaking Staff

 The Japan National Tourism Organization maintains a list of hospitals by location with English/other foreign language-speaking staff.